moutazmuhammad/Kubernetes/security/1-security  primitives.md

 ### ** (Who can access the API server?) is defined by the `authentication mechanisms`.
 ### ** There are different ways that you can authenticate to the API server (Who can access the cluster?):
- * user IDs and passwords stored.
+ * File: username and password.
- * static files or tokens.
+ * File: username and tokens.
- * certificates.
+ * Certificates.
- * integration with external authentication providers like LDAP.
+ * Integration with external authentication providers like LDAP.
- * for machines, we create `service accounts`.
+ * For machines, we create `service accounts`.

 ### ** (what can they do?) is defined by `authorization mechanisms`.
  * Authorization is implemented using role-based access controls (RBAC) where users are associated to groups with specific permissions.
- * attribute-based access control (ABAC).
+ * Attribute-based access control (ABAC).
  * Node authorizers.
- * webhooks.
+ * Webhooks.

 ### ** All communication with the cluster between the various components such as the ETCD cluster, the kube-controller-manager, scheduler, API server, as well as those running on the worker nodes such as the Kubelet and the kube-proxy is secured using `TLS encryption`.